Beam-wi/tritonserver/docs/model_management.md

-After startup, all model load and unload actions must be initiated explicitly by using the [model control protocol](protocol/extension_model_repository.md).
+After startup, all model load and unload actions must be initiated explicitly by using the [model control protocol](protocols/extension_model_repository.md).
 The response status of the model control request indicates success or failure of the load or unload action.
-When attempting to reload an already loaded model, if the reload fails for any reason the already loaded model will be unchanged and will remain loaded.
-If the reload succeeds, the newly loaded model will replace the already loaded model without any loss in availability for the model.

-This model control mode is enabled by specifying --model-control-mode=explicit.
-Changing the model repository while Triton is running must be done carefully, as explained in [Modifying the Model Repository](#modifying-the-model-repository).
+This model control mode is enabled by specifing --model-control-mode=explicit.

 ## Model Control Mode POLL